Italian version

 For most classes the lessons are held in-person in the classroom, but there are a few classes entirely held online.

-The total duration of the course is 20/30 academic hours, spread over 1-2 weeks.
+The total duration of the course is 15/30 academic hours, spread over 1-2 weeks (three hours per day).

 Communicative courses develop mainly oral skills (including from text, audio and video cues), in ways that encourage exchange within the class group.
 Collaborative tasks, simulations in pairs or small groups that reproduce situations close to real life are favored.